Randomly Assigned First Differences?: Application

 \paragraph{Placebo test.} We first conduct a naive placebo test by regressing $\Delta Y_{-1}$, industries employment evolutions from 1991 to 1999, on an intercept and $\Delta D$.
-The estimated slope of $\Delta D$ is $-0.23$ (s.e. = 0.15), which is statistically insignificant.
+As shown in Table \ref{table:AADH}, the coefficient on $\Delta D$ is $-0.23$ (s.e.=0.15), which is statistically insignificant.
 However, this naive test could be misleading as $\Delta D$ and $\Delta D_{-1}$ are very strongly positively correlated (correlation=0.49).
-To perform a proper placebo test, using similar arguments as in Section \ref{subsec:ecestimation}, we conduct a locally robust version of the test outlined in Section \ref{subsec:alternatives}.
-Accordingly, we estimate both $E(\Delta D|D_0,D_1)$ and $E(\Delta Y_{-1}|D_0,D_1)$ using Lasso and run OLS of the corresponding residuals of $\Delta Y_{-1}$ on that of $\Delta D$.\footnote{As before, a third degree polynomial in both variables has been specified.} The slope coefficient is the estimator of $\beta^{pl}_{D_0,D_1}$.
-It is equal to $-0.59$ (s.e. = 0.21),\footnote{Standard errors were clustered at the three-digit industry level.} and thus the data rejects $\beta^{pl}_{D_0,D_1} = 0$ at the $5\%$ level.
-When the previous conditional expectations are estimated by NN, the estimator of the slope coefficient is now $-0.66$ (s.e.=0.21) and then the null $\beta^{pl}_{D_0,D_1} = 0$ is similarly rejected.
-This implies that Assumption \ref{hyp:cond_random_fd_placebotestable} is violated: $\Delta D$ does not seem to be as good as random conditional on $(D_0,D_1)$.
+To perform a proper placebo test, we follow Theorem \ref{thm:new3}.
+First, we consider the simple case where $E(\Delta D | D_0, D_1)$ is linear in $D_0$ and $D_1$.
+We run a regression of $\Delta Y_{-1}$ on an intercept, $D_0$, $D_1$, and $\Delta D$.
+The coefficient on $\Delta D$ is small and not significantly different from zero, so Assumption \ref{hyp:cond_random_fd_placebotestable} is not rejected.
+Next, we estimate both $E(\Delta D|D_0,D_1)$ and $E(\Delta Y_{-1}|D_0,D_1)$ using Lasso or NN, and run OLS of the residual of $\Delta Y_{-1}$ on that of $\Delta D$.\footnote{As before, for the Lasso regressions a third degree polynomial in both variables has been specified.} In both cases, the coefficient on $\Delta D$ is small and not significantly different from zero.
+Overall, our placebos lend support to Assumption \ref{hyp:cond_random_fd_placebotestable}.